GMoulidharan/devTinder-Client/README.md

 - User should not be access other routes without login
 - If token is not present, redirects user to login page
 - Logout feature
+- Get the feed and add the feed in the Store
+- Profile page
+- Edit the profile page